Protecting Yourself on Social Networks - How to Use Social Media Monitoring

-When you set up your profile on social media, you are typically asked to give personal information like your name, birthday, address and cell phone number.
+When you set up your profile on social media, you are typically asked to give personal information like your name, birthday, address, and cell phone number.
 Our biggest piece of advice: do not overshare.

 IDShield monitors your social media content feeds for reputation and privacy risks.
 You can set up monitoring for select accounts and receive alerts for posts, image captions, and comments.
 You can customize the monitoring settings for your needs.

-Privacy risk notifications will alert you to exposure of personally identifying information such as address, date of birth or Social Security number.
+Privacy risk notifications will alert you to exposure of personally identifying information such as an address, date of birth, or Social Security number.
 Reputation risk notifications will alert you to foul language, drug references, or alcohol references.
 You can manage the sensitivity of these notifications and monitor for specific types of alerts.

 Screen for Cybercriminal Activity